jkdufair/studiokit-net-js/README.md

 to make the module available to another project's `node_modules` on the same computer without having to publish to a repo and pull to the other project.
 In the other folder, you can use

-`yarn link studiokit-foo-js`
+`yarn link studiokit-net-js`

 to add `studiokit-foo-js` to the consuming project's `node_modules`

 ### Build

-Because this is a module, you'll need to transpile the source to ES5 since the consuming project won't transpile anything in `node_modules`
+Because this is a module, the source has to be transpiled to ES5 since the consuming project won't transpile anything in `node_modules`

 `yarn build`